sgupta298/Machine-Learning/README.md

 # Machine-Learning
-Python programs for machine for ML
+Python programs for machine for Mahine Learning
-Here are some programs to learn machine learning usin python